| |

 Something my taste, and feel good, but if it is deception, we will end

+up like the wolf in our opening illustration.
 One of the most bizarre experiences in my Christian life

 happened while I was an Assistant Pastor.
 Please allow me to share it